projectacrn/acrn-hypervisor/doc/introduction/index.rst

 * The third variation on hypervisor-based device emulation is **paravirtualized (PV) drivers**.
-In this model introduced by the `XEN project`_, the hypervisor includes the physical drivers, and each guest operating system includes a hypervisor-aware driver that works in concert with the hypervisor drivers.
+In this model introduced by the `XEN Project`_, the hypervisor includes the physical drivers, and each guest operating system includes a hypervisor-aware driver that works in concert with the hypervisor drivers.

-.. _XEN project:
+.. _XEN Project:
    https://wiki.xenproject.org/wiki/Understanding_the_Virtualization_Spectrum

 In the device emulation models discussed above, there's a price to pay